jkzorz/SituSeq/README.md

 3. blast
 4. Optional: R, Rstudio, and package *tidyverse* for visualization of blast results

-*potential to run cutadapt filter and trim step from r using dada2 filterandtrim command - possibility to only take one read, to trim from front and back, and to filter based on length*

 ## Install R, R-Studio, and packages (Stream 1 and 2)